 At school I was bullied for being different, but by drawing strength from my mother who was a strong, hardworking woman; my role model and the person I aspired to be, alongside my great support network – my brother, sister, teachers and social services, I was able to withstand the bullies at school and felt ready to change the negative perception that many people have of children in care.

 Recent statistics show that only 6 per cent of care leavers further their studies after completing compulsory education.
 I was determined to be one of them, so I completed my A-Levels at Belle Vue Girls’ School and went on to attain a degree in law and economics at Keele University in 2010.

 I moved to Gordons in 2014, as I was ready for a new challenge and also to work for a firm that values building long-term relationships with its clients and enables its employees to take responsibility for nurturing those relationships.
 Every day I continue to grow as a person and a lawyer, building my skills, knowledge and confidence.
 I work alongside a fabulous team who between them have a wealth of legal experience, are approachable and supportive – a great environment, where it’s a pleasure to go the extra mile for my clients.

 We all have a dream of achieving a successful career and, since joining Gordons I have learned that through hard work and determination the door to future opportunities will open.
-Everyone’s career journey is different and the key, for me, has been patience, self-belief and staying focused.
-I am proud to say that I am currently working towards my qualification as a legal executive.
+Everyone’s career journey is different and the key for me has been patience, self-belief and staying focused.
+I am proud to say that in September 2019 I qualified as a Chartered Legal Executive.
+It was also such a privilege to be shortlisted as one of six finalists for the Inspirational Women in Law Awards 2019 in the Under-35 Lawyer of the Year category.
 And there’s plenty more to come from me!

 Lisa Brough, Defendant Personal Injury Lawyer